HelpViewer/helpDevelop/README.md

-# helpTemplate
+# helpDevelop
-Help file base template
+Help file for developers and extending of HelpViewer